X

 Answer Section

-Antibiotics and alcohol can cause similar side effects, such as stomach upset, dizziness and drowsiness.
-Combining antibiotics and alcohol can increase these side effects.
+Antibiotics and alcohol can cause some of the same side effects.
+These include stomach upset, dizziness and drowsiness.
+Mixing antibiotics and alcohol can make these side effects worse.

-A few antibiotics — such as metronidazole (Flagyl), tinidazole (Tindamax), and sulfamethoxazole and trimethoprim (Bactrim) — should not be mixed with alcohol because this may result in a more severe reaction.
-Drinking any amount of alcohol with these medications can result in side effects such as flushing, headache, nausea and vomiting, and rapid heart rate.
+A few antibiotics should not be mixed with any amount of alcohol.
+These include metronidazole (Flagyl), tinidazole (Tindamax) and sulfamethoxazole-trimethoprim (Bactrim, Septra).
+Drinking alcohol with these medicines can cause side effects such as flushing, headache, nausea and vomiting, and fast heart rate.

-Also, the antibiotic linezolid (Zyvox) interacts with certain alcoholic beverages, including red wine and tap beer.
-Drinking these beverages with this medication can cause a dangerous increase in blood pressure.
+Also, the antibiotic linezolid (Zyvox) interacts with some alcoholic drinks, including red wine and tap beer.
+Drinking these with this medicine can cause a harmful rise in blood pressure.

-Keep in mind that some cold medicines and mouthwashes also contain alcohol.
-So check the label and avoid such products while taking these antibiotics.
+Keep in mind that some cold medicines and mouthwashes also have alcohol.
+So check the label.
+Don't use such products while taking these antibiotics.

-Although modest alcohol use doesn't reduce the effectiveness of most antibiotics, it can reduce your energy and delay how quickly you recover from illness.
-So, it's a good idea to avoid alcohol until you finish your antibiotics and are feeling better.
+Modest alcohol use doesn't affect most antibiotics.
+But drinking alcohol can lower your energy and slow how fast you get better from illness.
+So it's a good idea not to drink alcohol until you finish your antibiotics and are feeling better.